PoisotLab/ms_betacov_mapping/README.md

 SARS-CoV-2, that unique lineages of similar viruses are widespread in bats but still mostly undescribed.
 The most distinct bats-betacoronaviruses complex is found in South America, a region with a comparatively lower number of hosts;
-this matches with the isolation through viariance of the host group, and may highlight a different co-evolutionary dynamic.
+this matches with isolation through host vicariance, and may highlight a different co-evolutionary dynamic.
 Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest *Betacoronavirus* sequences have been discovered [@Anthony2017GloPat;@Allen2017GloHot; @Olival2017HosVir], resulting in sparser phylogenetic tree, thereby artificially inflating distinctiveness.
 Adding more viruses would bring the distinctiveness of known sequences down.
 Finally,